cristina210/ML_Semantic_Segmentation_Project/README.md

 ## Goal
 step2a and step2b: Comparison between two architectures, DeepLabV2 and BiSeNet in terms of accuracy and computational times (FLOP and latency).
 step3a3b: Analysis of Bisenet performance in domain shift and usage of data augmentation
+step4_5:
-step4_5:  Analysis of Bisenet performance in domain shift with an adversarial domain adaptation approach and studyng the effect of using as loss function for the segmentation model a Focal loss and as optimizer Adam optimizer.
+- Analysis of Bisenet performance in domain shift with an adversarial domain adaptation approach
+- Studying the effect of using as loss function for the segmentation model a Focal loss and as optimizer Adam optimizer.

 # Main libraries
 numpy